 If you or your family have taken steps to obtain or legalize your status (e.g. permanent resident, asylum, family unity program, etc.), you may also apply for in-state tuition fees under California Community College Title 5, Chapter 2 “Residency Regulations and Requirements for Undocumented Aliens” 2.22.
 Through this process you would then be eligible for state aid, provided you meet any additional requirements set forth by those programs (for example, Low income.)

-For information in Spanish please see the Admissions Information in Spanish Web page.
+For information in Spanish please see the Admissions Information in the Spanish Web page.

 Send an e-mail before you enroll in classes to: firstname.lastname@example.org